kisei0824/chat-space/README.md

 ### Association
-- has_many :group, through: :members
+- has_many :groups, through: :members
   has_many :messages
   has_many:members